josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 <SideNote>There are more efficient ways to achieve the above; my first try used <code>flatMap</code>.
 But turns out: Node doesn't have the <code>flatMap</code> array method, so it wouldn't compile on Netlify's servers.
 So this was my slightly longer workaround.</SideNote>

 ## Final thoughts

 I still love WordPress.
 But I found myself wanting a site I could tinker with in my editor, all together in one place.
 No database; no SQL dumps; no live server at all.
 Just content files compiled to beautifully uncomplicated HTML.

+This approach certainly isn't right for everyone.
+It works great for me because I'm the only one working on this site.
+But if I had co-authors, or users, or collaborators, the whole calculation might be drastically different.

 <Callout class="former-highlight">I still love WordPress.
 But I found myself wanting a site I could tinker with in my editor, all together in one place.
 No database; no SQL dumps; no live server at all.
-Just content files compiled to beautifully uncomplicated HTML.</Callout>
+Just content files compiled to beautifully uncomplicated&nbsp;HTML.</Callout>

-This approach certainly isn't right for everyone.
-It works great for me because I'm the only one working on this site.
-But if I had co-authors, or users, or collaborators, the whole calculation might be drastically different.

-<Callout>I like things being back together, all in&nbsp;one&nbsp;place.</Callout>

 And of course, what *I* find to be simple may be very different from what *you* find to be simple.
 I love living in my code editor.
 You might find a visual interface easier to use.
 Both are just fine.
 It's just a matter of personal preference.